CiubancanC/sequentialthinking/README.md

-# CEOMCP MCP Server
+# Hello World MCP Server

-An MCP server implementation that provides a tool for dynamic and reflective problem-solving using the CEOMCP approach.
+A simple MCP server implementation that provides a "Hello World" greeting tool.
+This server demonstrates the basic functionality of the MCP protocol while following CLEAN architecture principles.

 ## Architecture